Rectifier Neural Network with a Dual-Pathway Architecture for Image Denoising: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} target of image denoising is to recover the original clean image under the additive white Gaussian noise corruption.
-Many effective patch-based algorithms and their variants have been proposed, such as sparse redundant representation model \cite{elad2006image,sahoo2015enhancing,feng2015optimized}, non-local statistics model \cite{dabov2007image,mairal2009non,sun2013analysis} and neural network model \cite{burger2012image,wang2014can,wang2016note}.
-Recently the machine learning approach based on deep neural network for image denoising has draw considerable attention.
-This approach utilizes the strong ability of deep neural network to approximate a denoising function from a noisy patch to a clean patch.
-It has been shown that a multi-layer enormous plain neural network trained on a large training set is able to compete with BM3D \cite{dabov2007image} and achieves state-of-the-art denoising performance \cite{burger2012image}.
+Many classical patch-based algorithms which exploit natural image statistics exist, such as sparse redundant representation model \cite{elad2006image,sahoo2015enhancing,feng2015optimized} and non-local statistics model \cite{dabov2007image,mairal2009non,sun2013analysis}.
+These methods are often well-engineered and some are widely considered as the current state-of-the-art, e.g. BM3D algorithm \cite{dabov2007image}.

-However, training such deep neural networks is very time-consuming because of their large model size.
-For example, as mentioned in paper \cite{burger2012image}, about one month of computation time on a GPU is required for training the proposed neural network with four hidden layers of size 2047 and both input and output layers of size 289.
-It was also shown that larger patch and wider hidden layers are beneficial to the denoising performance \cite{burger2012image,burgerthesis2013}.
-Thus, long training time limits the use of deep neural network based methods in practice.
-In this letter, we address this problem and try to reduce the network size and the training time to make this approach more practical.
+Different from the above methods, recently the machine learning approach based on deep neural network has draw considerable attention.
+This approach utilizes neural network to approximate a denoising function from a noisy patch to a clean patch.
+Some network models have been proposed for this task, including stacked sparse autoencoder \cite{xie2012image}, convolutional neural network \cite{jain2009natural} and plain neural network \cite{burger2012image}.
+It has been shown that a multi-layer enormous plain neural network trained on a large training set is able to achieve comparable denoising performance to BM3D method \cite{burger2012image}.
+Usually, larger network and larger training set can lead to better results \cite{burgerthesis2013}.
+In addition, some investigations have also been made to improve specific texture denoising \cite{wang2016note}, or to provide robustness to different noise types \cite{agostinelli2013adaptive} or noise levels \cite{wang2014can}.

-According to the analysis in \cite{burger2012image}, the trained neural network relies on the dictionary learned in the output layer to reconstruct the denoised patches.
-Whereas, in the context of deep neural networks, recent emerging work has shown that rectifier activation function is more suitable for sparse data such as natural images than the traditional tanh function and performs better on many image-related tasks \cite{glorot2011deep,krizhevsky2012imagenet}.
-Therefore here we try to use rectifier activation function instead of tanh for image denoising.
+Although different architectures are adopted, the models mentioned above are all based on traditional tanh activation function.
+Whereas, recent emerging work has shown that non-saturating rectifier function performs better \cite{nair2010rectified,glorot2011deep} and trains faster \cite{krizhevsky2012imagenet} than saturating tanh on image recognition task.
+In this letter, we study the use of rectifier function in deep neural network for image denoising.
+We choose the plain feed-forward neural network architecture because it has been shown to achieve state-of-the-art performance.